AhmedKhattabSG/courtify_privacy/README.md

 - All dynamic updates are conducted through encrypted channels to ensure the security of user data and protect it from any hacking attempts.
 - User data is stored securely using encryption and other protective measures.
 Users can request data deletion by contacting us at hr.mohamed2017@gmail.com.
-- Attendance data is stored securely on our servers or institutional databases.
 - We implement security measures to protect user information from unauthorized access.

 ## User Consent